siddharthvp/mwn/README.md

 ## Licensing

-**mwn** is released under GNU Lesser General Public License (LGPL) v3.0, since it borrows quite a bit of code from MediaWiki core (GPL v2).
+Mwn is released under [GNU Lesser General Public License](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License) (LGPL) v3.0, since it borrows quite a bit of code from MediaWiki core (GPL v2).
 LGPL is a more permissive variant of the more popular GNU GPL.
 Unlike GPL, LPGL _allows_ the work to be used as a library in software not released under GPL-compatible licenses, and even in proprietary software.
 However, any derivatives of this library should also be released under LGPL or another GPL-compatible license.